Ogonek: Superscript ogonek

 In Old Norse and Old Icelandic manuscripts, there is an over-hook or curl that may be considered a variant of the ogonek.
 It occurs on the letters a᷎ e᷎ i᷎ o᷎ ø᷎ u᷎.

+Letters with ogonek

+Letters with ogonek that are in use are:

 Typographical notes

 The ogonek should be almost the same size as a descender (relatively, its size in larger type may be significantly shorter), and should not be confused with the cedilla or comma diacritics used in other languages.

 Encoding

 Because attaching an ogonek does not affect the shape of the base letter, Unicode covers it with a combining diacritic, U+0328.
 There are a number of precomposed legacy characters, but new ones are not being added to Unicode (e.g. for æ̨ or ø̨).